Everything You Need To Know Mold Damage Restoration

 Plumbing problems and roof leaks are two of the most common sources of water damage.
-Both of these issues may occur behind walls and not be immediately apparent to occupants until colonies have already formed and started to spread.
+Both of these issues may occur behind walls, and not be immediately apparent to occupants until colonies have already formed and started to spread.
 The smell of mold does not necessarily indicate that airborne spores are already spreading.
-This odor originates with microbial volatile organic compounds or off-gases released during the metabolic cycle of fungi.
+This odor originates with microbial compounds or off-gases released during the metabolic cycle of fungi.

 What Species of Mold Are Dangerous?

-Pathogenic mold poses particular risks to immunocompromised occupants.
+Pathogenic mold poses particular risks to immunocompromised people.
 Toxigenic mold contain mycotoxins, which are associated with a variety of health risks.
 Here are a few of the most common mold types that run some risk of being toxigenic:

 - Stachybotrys chartarum (black mold)

 Even if a professional mold test identifies the presence of these species in a structure, not every subspecies or strand is toxic.
 For this reason, it is important to arrange for professional testing, lab result assessment and mold damage restoration.

 What Are the Common Causes for Mold Damage?

 The number one factor that leads to mold growth is water damage.
 If a home or commercial property has recently experienced any of the following incidents, the risk of mold growth may be elevated:

 Mold spores are everywhere.
 Even if you run a HEPA air filter rated to filter out most spore-sized particles, fungus spores travel by attaching to clothing and pets.
 Many spores are airborne.
 If elevated levels of moisture remain present for a prolonged period of time, it is almost a guarantee that some type of fungus, such as mildew or mold, will start to develop.